-Addiction treatment is one of the most common ways someone with an alcohol use disorder (AUD) or substance use disorder (SUD) gets help to begin their journey of recovery from alcohol or drugs.
+Addiction treatment is one of the most common ways someone with an alcohol use disorder (AUD) or substance use disorder (SUD) gets help to begin their recovery process from alcohol or drugs.
 Drug treatment or addiction treatment is the process by which an individual works with professionals to stop compulsively seeking and using drugs, including alcohol.
-A

 Treatment programs can include a variety of different settings, approaches, and last for different amounts of time.
 The treatment program that is best for one person may not be the best for another.
 Deciding upon what type of addiction treatment is best for you or a loved one should not only include a look at your own or your loved one’s specific needs and circumstances but also involve the advice of a professional with experience in this area.

 Within each type of addiction treatment program, there are some common approaches used.
-These include the use of evidence-based therapies such as cognitive-behavioral therapy (CBT), contingency management, dialectical-behavior therapy, group therapy, 12-Step approaches, family therapy, medications, detox, and more.
-The first step in finding the right type of addiction treatment is to understand the options.
+These include the use of evidence-based therapies such as cognitive-behavioral therapy (CBT), contingency management, dialectical-behavior therapy, group therapy, 12-Step approaches, family therapy, medication-assisted treatment, detox, and more.
+The first step to finding the most effective treatment plan is to understand the options.

 Generally, the first step in residential treatment is the detox phase.
 During this part of addiction treatment, the individual is safely detoxed from alcohol or drugs or both.
 Detoxing means ridding the body of the toxins, which, in this case, is drugs or alcohol and many times both.
 When a person has been using alcohol or drugs regularly for extended periods of time it can be dangerous—even fatal—to suddenly stop using them.
-For this reason, it is highly recommended to detox in a medically-supervised setting with professionals who can help navigate this challenging time and work towards your recovery journey.
+For this reason, it is highly recommended to detox in a medically-supervised setting with treatment providers who can help navigate this challenging time and work towards your recovery journey.

 Many times individuals who try to go it alone when it comes to detoxing from alcohol or drugs will relapse.
 This is because the withdrawal symptoms can be so uncomfortable they are driven to use the drug to find relief.
-Today, there are certain medications that can help to ease these hard to manage withdrawal symptoms and make it easier for the individual to get through this first, essential stage of addiction treatment.
+Today, there are certain medication-assisted treatments that can help to ease these hard to manage acute withdrawal symptoms and make it easier for the individual to get through this first, essential stage of their recovery process.

 Many of the residential treatment programs also offer detox and stabilization programs.
-When looking for an addiction treatment center it’s a good idea to be sure they also have a detox program.
-Being able to undergo detox and smoothly transition in the same treatment center to the next step makes it easier and less stressful for all involved but most especially the person who needs help.
+When looking for an addiction treatment facility, it’s a good idea to be sure they also have a detox program.
+Being able to undergo detox and smoothly transition in the same addiction treatment facility to the next step makes it easier and less stressful for all involved but most especially the person who needs help.

 Residential or inpatient treatment for alcohol or drugs usually follows the Therapeutic Community (TC) model.
 In this model for addiction treatment, the focus is on healing the individual and resocialization.
 This involves numerous parts of the community including other residents, staff, and social contexts.
 This model works on the premise that the person with the alcohol or drug problem has social and psychological deficits that lead them to compulsively use drugs or alcohol.
 The TC model used frequently in residential treatment programs focuses on the individual learning personal accountability and responsibility.